jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ************************************************
 ## MatrixSplit

-Indicates the type of matrix population model, i.e. can A it be divided into U, F and C submatrices?
+Indicates the type of matrix population model, i.e. can A it be divided into U, F and C sub-matrices?
 If a matrix is divisible, we divide it!
 Then always insert all sub-matrices – even if e.g. C only has zeros!

-* Divided - The matrix population model A has successfully been divided into the process-based submatrices U, F and C.
+* Divided - The matrix population model A has successfully been divided into the process-based sub matrices U, F and C.
 * Indivisible - The matrix population model A has not been divided into the process-based sub-matrices U, F and C (see Figure below for further details) because insufficient information is available to classify the various demographic processes for each sub-matrix.
 In indivisible matrices, only A (see below) is presented.

 This is how it possibly looks like (these are two divisible 4x4 matrices for the herb _Dactylorhiza lapponica_):